Diocese of Worcester, Massachusetts: 2004 to present

 When Reilly retired in 2004, John Paul II appointed Auxiliary Bishop Robert McManus from the Diocese of Providence to replace him.

 McManus in 2007 criticized the College of the Holy Cross in Worcester for renting out "sacred space" to the Massachusetts Alliance on Teen Pregnancy for workshops.
 He said that the Alliance taught subjects that violated Catholic teachings.
 In October 2007, he stated that Holy Cross might lose its designation as a Catholic institution due to this action.
 Holy Cross President Michael C. McFarland said that the college had contractual obligations to the Alliance and would not cancel its agreement with them.

-In April 2012, McManus asked Anna Maria College in Paxton to rescind an invitation to activist Victoria Kennedy to speak at its commencement ceremony, citing her views on abortion rights for women and same sex marriage.
-In May 2012, the college agreed to disinvite Kennedy, but also disinvited McManus, stating that his presence at the ceremony would be a "distraction".

-In June 2012, diocesan officials declined to sell Oakhurst, an historic mansion in Northbridge used as a retreat center, to James Fairbanks and Alain Beret, a married gay couple.
-In September 2012, the couple sued McManus and the diocese for discrimination.
-They cited an email in which church officials said that McManus wanted to stop the sale "because of the potentiality of gay marriages there."
-In October 2012, the diocese sold the property to a different buyer.